 Easy is the opposite of hard.
 Both are a measure of effort, which unlike complexity, is subjective and highly dependent on the context.
 For instance, it can be quite hard to rename a method in a large codebase if you do not have a tool that allows doing so safely.
 Similarly, it can be difficult to understand an OO project if you are not familiar with OO.

 Achieving simplicity is hard

 I’m sorry I wrote you such a long letter; I didn’t have time to write a short one.

 Finding simple solutions, or brief ways to express something clearly, is harder than finding something that works but is more complex.
 In other words, achieving simplicity is hard.
-This is unfortunate, since dealing with complexity is so hard.
+This is unfortunate, since dealing with complexity is also hard.

-Since in recent decades the cost of software maintenance has become much greater than the cost of its creation, it makes sense to make maintenance as easy as we can.
+In recent decades the cost of software maintenance has become much greater than the cost of its creation, so it makes sense to make maintenance as easy as we can.
 This means avoiding as much complexity as we can during the creation of the software, which is a hard task.
 The cost of the complexity does not suddenly appear once the software goes into an official maintenance phase, it is there on day 2, when you need to deal with code from day 1.

 Good design requires thought

 Some people in the field conflate simple and easy in a particularly unfortunate manner.
 They reason that if you need to think a lot about how to create a design, it will be hard to understand the design.
 Clearly, thinking a lot about a design does not guarantee that it is good and minimizes complexity.
 You can do a good job and create something simple or you can overengineer.
 There is however one guarantee that can be made based on the effort spent: for non-trivial problems, if little effort was spent (by going for the easy approach), the solution is going to be more complex than it could have been.